lambdaclass/cairo-vm/fuzzer/README.md

 We use nightly for this fuzzer because cargo fuzz runs with the -Z flag, which only works with +nightly.

 ## diff_fuzzer
-To run de diff fuzzer on the uint256_mul_div_mod function, go to the root of the project and run `make fuzzer-deps` if you haven't before, this should only be run once.
+To run the diff fuzzer on various cairo hints, go to the root of the project and run `make fuzzer-deps` if you haven't before, this should only be run once.
+Then, you can call `make diff-fuzz` to run the fuzzer.
-`make diff-fuzz`
+For more documentaion, check out the diff_fuzzer [README](diff_fuzzer/README.md)